Sam-Osian/PFD-toolkit/docs/llm_setup.md

+---
+title: "Creating an LLM Client"
+description: |
+  Set up the LLM client and obtain an API key for advanced features.
+---

 # Creating an LLM Client

 PFD Toolkit uses a Large Language Model (LLM) client for advanced features.
 This page explains how to set up your LLM, including how to get an API key.